Last updated date: Reason for update:

 • Results in more than a minimal increase in the likelihood or consequences of an accident or malfunction previously evaluated in the SAR.

-• Create the possibility of an accident or malfunction of a different type to what was evaluated in the SAR.
+• Creates the possibility of an accident or malfunction of a different type from what was evaluated in the SAR.

-• Results in a radiological consequence as described in the SAR being increased.
+• Results in one or more radiological consequence as described in the SAR being increased.

 • Involves departure from a method of evaluation described in the SAR used in establishing the design or in the safety analysis.